Richard Brittain: Ross County

 At the start of the 2013–14 season, Brittain missed two games at the start of the season after being suspended over an incident in a pre-season friendly match.
-After serving his two match suspension, Brittain scored a brace in a 3–0 win over St Mirren on 24 August 2013.
+After serving his two match suspension, he made his first appearance of the season, starting the whole game, in a 4–0 loss against St Johnstone on 19 August 2013.
+During the match, Brittain was booed by the Saints supporters, who still resented him for his botch move to the club.
+He scored on 24 August 2013 and 27 August 2013 against St Mirren and Stranraer respectively.
 Four weeks later on 21 September 2013 against Hearts, Brittain provided an assist for Melvin de Leeuw to equalised and in return, de Leeuw then provided assist for Brittain to score the winning goal, in a 2–1 win.
 In the return game against Hearts on 23 November 2013, Brittain was then sent-off for second bookable offense, which the game ended a 2–2 draw.
-On 11 January 2014, Brittain provided a hat-trick assist, in a 3–3 draw against Partick Thistle.
-Brittain scored his fourth goal of the season, in a 2–1 loss against Hibernian on 15 February 2014.
-In a return game against Partick Thistle on 1 March 2014, Brittain scored his fifth goal of the season, which they drew 1–1.
-Brittain scored his sixth goal of the season, in a 2–1 win over Kilmarnock on 26 April 2014.
-On 6 May 2014, Brittain scored the winning goal, from the penalty spot, as Ross County beat Hibernian 1–0, a result that confirmed the club's place in the Scottish Premiership for another season.
+After serving a one match suspension, he returned to the starting line–up, in a 1–0 loss against Hibernian in the fourth round of the Scottish Cup.
+On 11 January 2014, Brittain provided a hat-trick assists, in a 3–3 draw against Partick Thistle.
+A month later on 16 February 2014, Brittain scored his fifth goal of the season, in a 2–1 loss against Hibernian.
+Two weeks later on 1 March 2014 in a return game against Partick Thistle, he scored his sixth goal of the season, which they drew 1–1.
+His seventh goal of the season came on 26 April 2014 against Kilmarnock, scoring from a penalty spot, in a 2–1 win.
+On 6 May 2014, Brittain scored his eighth goal of the season, scoring from a penalty spot, as Ross County beat Hibernian 1–0, a result that confirmed the club's place in the Scottish Premiership for another season.
+Despite missing a match on the last game of the 2013–14 season, he went on to make thirty–six appearances and scoring eight times in all competitions.

-In the 2014–15 season, Brittain continued as club captain, however his season was overshadowed by injury, which resulted him making twenty-four appearances in all competitions.
-At the end of the 2014–15 season, Brittain was released by the "Staggies".